ArduPilot/ardupilot_wiki/copter/source/docs/vibration-failsafe.rst

 - EKF’s vertical velocity innovations are positive (see onboard log's NKF4.IVD value)
 - EKF's vertical position innovations are positive (see NKF4.IPD)
-- EKF's velocity variance is less than 1 (see NKF4.SV)
+- EKF's velocity variance is 1 or higher (see NKF4.SV)

 .. note:: An ``Innovation`` is the difference between the predicted value and the latest (non-IMU) value.
 A ``Variance`` is the EKF’s reported confidence in its estimate.
 0 is very good, >1 is bad.